jamesplease/fade-dropdown-menu/README.md

 	#nav ul { z-index: 1000; }

-### IE Compatibility
+### Compatibility

+This will function in all browsers IE6+, but not every browser can handle the transitions.

+The fading effect currently does not work in Firefox (as of 15.0.1).

+None of the transitions work in Internet Explorer.
-In the form it's given in, this will only display properly on IE8+ (as long as you declare a doctype, which you should, anyway).

-If you remove the CSS arrows, this will work on IE6+.
+The CSS3 arrows will display in IE8+ as long as you declare a doctype (which you should always do, anyway).
+If you remove the CSS arrows, it will display properly in IE6+ (aside from the transitions).